cloud-gov/federalist.18f.gov/pages/how-federalist-works/index.md

 ### Functional Repositories

-- **[federalist](https://github.com/18F/federalist)** This is the core application for Federalist and contains the frontend interface as well as the code that interacts with the GitHub API and sets up new Federalist sites, including a Github webhook that triggers messages into the build queue through the app.
-It has two cloud.gov service instances (redis and rds) for session storage and persistent data storage of users, sites, and logs.
+- **[federalist](https://github.com/18F/federalist)** This is the core application for Federalist and contains the frontend interface as well as the code that interacts with the GitHub API and sets up new Federalist sites, including a GitHub webhook that triggers messages into the build queue through the app.
+It has a cloud.gov PostgreSQL database service instance for session storage and persistent data storage of users, sites, and logs.
 - **[federalist-builder](https://github.com/18F/federalist-builder)** This application launches build tasks for Federalist in a Linux Garden container based on messages from a queue and contains scheduling logic.
 - **[federalist-proxy](https://github.com/18F/federalist-proxy)** This application serves as a proxy for the S3 bucket to which Federalist deploys static content.
 It adds some required headers for compliance.
 - **[federalist-garden-build](https://github.com/18F/federalist-garden-build)** This container image contains the code to build Federalist sites in Garden Linux containers.